Skip to Content

 • Frequency: How often to run the FTP service.
 Select 15 minutes, 1 Hour, 12 Hours, Daily, or Weekly.

-Create new AS2
+Create an AS2 connection

 • Active: Enable to make the connection active.